magento/merchdocs/src/cms/page-builder-workspace.md

 Because search engines look for level one (H1) headings, adding a level one heading is an easy way to ensure that the page is indexed correctly.

 {:.bs-callout-info}
-The _Content Heading_ field that appears at the top of the page is a legacy field that supports content that was created with earlier versions of Magento.
+The _Content Heading_ field that appears at the top of the page is a legacy field that supports content that was created with earlier Commerce releases.
 It is not, however, part of Page Builder.
 The Content Heading is formatted as an H1 heading according to the style sheet that is associated with the current theme, and positioned just above the active content area that is defined by the Page Builder stage.

 For the best control over the positioning and format of headings of all levels, we recommend that you leave the _Content Heading_ field empty, and use the Page Builder [Heading]({% link cms/page-builder-elements-heading.md %}) content type.